 Special protective measures are required when utilising deeper groundwater levels.
 The planning and execution of well installations must be carried out by relevant planning offices or appropriately qualified specialised companies in the well construction trade.
 The recommendations of guideline VDI 4640 sheet 2 must be observed.
 Information on the yield of the groundwater reservoir and the chemical composition of the groundwater is absolutely essential.
 A test borehole is recommended for assessment purposes, which can later be developed into a well.
-The manufacturer's recommendations, either a heat pump model with a suitable evaporator (stainless steel heat exchanger) or an intermediate circuit with a screwed stainless steel plate heat exchanger (see here and here) can be used.
+The manufacturer's recommendations for the quality of the well water must be observed (see here).
+If the water quality does not meet the manufacturer's specifications, either a heat pump model with a suitable evaporator (stainless steel heat exchanger) or an intermediate circuit with a screwed stainless steel plate heat exchanger (see here and here) can be used.
 The evaporator must be protected against frost damage, for example by temperature monitoring or by an intermediate circuit that is operated with an antifreeze mixture.
 The manufacturer's specifications must be observed.
 The intermediate circuit requires additional energy to operate the brine pump and reduces the heat source temperature by around 3 K, which leads to a reduced performance factor.